VA FileMan V. 22.2 Programmer Manual Banner

 (Required) The field name or number.

-(Required) The value to stuff into the data dictionary field.
-If FLAGS (described below) does not contain an I, the value must be in the form of a valid, unambiguous user response.
+(Required) The value to stuff into the DATA DICTIONARY field.
+If the flags parameter does not contain an I, the value must be in the form of a valid, unambiguous user response.

-If FIELD is a word processing field, VALUE must be the closed root of the array that contains the text.
+If the field parameter is a WORD-PROCESSING field, value must be the closed root of the array that contains the text.
 The subscripts of the nodes below the root must be positive numbers, although they need not be integers, and there can be gaps in the sequence.
 The text must be in these nodes or in the 0 node descendent from these nodes.

-Indicates whether VALUE is in internal or external form, as shown below:
+(Optional) Indicates whether the value parameter is in internal or external form, as shown below:

-I VALUE is in Internal form; it is not validated.
+I The value parameter is in Internal form; it is not validated.

 Examples